-This program was approved for students entering the university in the Summer 2013 - Spring 2014 catalog year.
+This program was approved for students entering the university in the Summer 2014 - Spring 2015 catalog year.
 For more information about catalog year, go to Catalog Year Information.

-Bachelor of Science in Health and Human Performance - Physical Education - Non-Teacher Certification (HHP BS PED)
+Bachelor of Science in Health and Human Performance - Physical Education - Non-Teacher Certification (HHP BS PNT)

-Major: HHP Degree: BS Track: PED
+Major: HHP Degree: BS Track: PNT

-Flight Plan for Health and Human Performance - Physical Education - Non-Teacher Certification (BS)
+Flight Plan for Health and Human Performance - Physical Education - Non-Teacher

+Certification (BS)

-Admission Requirements: Students must have completed a minimum of 45 credit hours and must have earned a minimum cumulative U of L grade point average of 2.25.
-Students must have completed HSS 184, HSS 202, and HSS 320 with a grade of "C" or better ("C-" will not be accepted).
-Students must not have earned any "D's" in courses required for the major.
+Admission Requirements: Students must have completed a minimum of 45 credit hours and must have earned a minimum cumulative U of L grade point average of 2.5.
+Students must have completed HSS 184, HSS 202, and HSS 320 with a grade of "B-" or better.